-The list of the Top 25 Recovery Bloggers is full of great names that I personally love to read and share with you.
-It’s humbling to be included among the likes of Sasha Tozzi, UnPickled and Hip Sobriety among others.
-Sharing the stories of our struggles and victories isn’t easy but it weaves us all together and creates the support network that is vital to our continued success.
-Take the time to visit the bloggers on this list and let them know how important their work is to you as well.
+This list of the Top 25 Recovery Bloggers is full of great names that I personally love to read and share with you.
+Get to know the likes of Sasha Tozzi, Lazarus Letcher, Laura McKowen and Sober Brown Girls among others.
+Sharing the stories of our struggles and victories isn’t easy.
+However, it weaves us all together and creates the support network that is vital to our continued success.
+Take the time to visit the bloggers on this list.
+Let them know how important their work is to you as well.

 Sasha Tozzi is a recovery and lifestyle coach and an empowering and innovative writer.
 Her blog is dedicated to teaching others what she’s learned from her own addiction, mental health struggles, and bad decisions.
 She writes in a clever and relatable voice and offers tidbits and insights into her own soul.